hukai916/Git_Cheatsheet/README.md

 * **Add all files to staging status:<br>** git add .<br>

-Note that when you change staged files, and do git status to check their status, they will be listed as changed too.
+When you change staged files, and do git status to check their status, they will be listed as changed too.

 ## Branching
 * **Create new branch:<br>**